rx8ev/instrumentcluster/README.md

 ## Fuel Gauge
 (This is a work in progress)
 The RX8 uses a saddle shaped fuel tank to allow it to clear the driveshaft and so it has two senders denoted as ‘main’ and ‘sub’.
+The following pinout shows their locations.

 ![](https://www.chamberofunderstanding.co.uk/wp-content/uploads/2017/12/RX8-Cluster-Pinout.jpg)